Breakthrough/PySceneDetect/docs/reference/detection-methods.md

 The threshold-based scene detector (`detect-threshold`) is how most traditional scene detection methods work (e.g. the `ffmpeg blackframe` filter), by comparing the intensity/brightness of the current frame with a set threshold, and triggering a scene cut/break when this value crosses the threshold.
 In PySceneDetect, this value is computed by averaging the R, G, and B values for every pixel in the frame, yielding a single floating point number representing the average pixel value (from 0.0 to 255.0).

+## Perceptual Hash Detector

+The perceptual hash detector (`detect-hash`) calculates a hash for a frame and compares that hash to the previous frame's hash.
+If the hashes differ by more than the defined threshold, then a scene change is recorded.
+The hashing algorithm used for this detector is an implementation of `phash` from the [imagehash](https://github.com/JohannesBuchner/imagehash) library.
+In practice, this detector works similarly to `detect-content` in that it picks up large differences between adjacent frames.
+One important note is that the hashing algorithm converts the frames to grayscale, so this detector is insensitive to changes in colors if the brightness remains constant.
+In general, this algorithm is very computationally efficient compared to `detect-content` or `detect-adaptive`, especially if downscaling is not used.
+See [here](https://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html) for an overview of how a perceptual hashing algorithm can be used for detecting similarity (or otherwise) of images and a visual depiction of the algorithm.

 # Creating New Detection Algorithms

 All scene detection algorithms must inherit from [the base `SceneDetector` class](https://scenedetect.com/projects/Manual/en/latest/api/scene_detector.html).
 Note that the current SceneDetector API is under development and expected to change somewhat before v1.0 is released, so make sure to pin your `scenedetect` dependency to the correct API version (e.g. `scenedetect < 0.6`, `scenedetect < 0.7`, etc...).